meieda/architecture-center/docs/microservices/index.md

 Done correctly, microservices can provide a number of useful benefits:

-- **Fast release cycles.** Because services are deployed independently, bug fixes and feature releases are more manageable and less risky.
+- **Agility.** Because services are deployed independently, bug fixes and feature releases are more manageable and less risky.
 You can update a service without redeploying the entire application, and roll back an update if something goes wrong.
 In many traditional applications, if a bug is found in one part of the application, it can block the entire release process.
 New features may be held up waiting for a bug fix to be integrated, tested, and published.

 - **Small code, small teams.** A single development team can build, test, and deploy a service.
 By not sharing code or data stores, dependencies between services are minimized.
 That makes it easier to add new features.
 A large code base is harder to understand.
 There is a tendency over time for code dependencies to become tangled, so that adding a new feature requires touching code in a lot of places.
 (Have you ever felt that you were spending more time resolving merge conflicts than writing new features?)
 Having smaller teams can also speed up development.
 The so-called "two-pizza rule" says that a team should be small enough two pizzas can feed the team (about 8 people).
 Large groups tend be less productive because communication is slower, management overhead goes up, and agility diminishes.
 Microservices let you scale the two-pizza rule to very large applications.